OfficeDev/office-js-docs-pr/docs/develop/use-sso-to-get-office-signed-in-user-token.md

     - Set **Name** to `Office-Add-in-SSO`.
     - Set **Supported account types** to **Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)**.
     - Set the application type to **Web** and then set **Redirect URI** to `https://localhost:[port]/dialog.html`.
 Replace `[port]` with the correct port number for your web application.
-If you created the add-in using yo office, the port number is typically 3000 and found in the package.json file.
+If you created the add-in using Yo Office, the port number is typically 3000 and found in the package.json file.
 If you created the add-in with Visual Studio 2019, the port is found in the **SSL URL** property of the web project.
     - Choose **Register**.

 1. On the **Office-Add-in-SSO** page, copy and save the values for the **Application (client) ID** and the **Directory (tenant) ID**.
 You'll use both of them in later procedures.